solliancenet/developing-web3-workshop/04_Polygon.md

         ```javascript
         truffle develop

+        truffle test
         ```

-5. When you get to the section titled **Deploy the smart contract**, you'll want to make one change to the truffle configuration before following the instructions to deploy the smart contract to the Mumbai test network.
+4. When you get to the section titled **Deploy the smart contract**, you'll want to make one change to the truffle configuration before following the instructions to deploy the smart contract to the Mumbai test network.
 You need to specify the gas price you are willing to pay for the deployment.
 If you do not set this value, you will get a long error that near the top indicates "transaction underpriced".
 Follow these steps:

    1. Open the `/contracts/polygon/SimpleStorage/truffle-config.js` file